Partial Binarization of Neural Networks for Budget-Aware Efficient Learning: Introduction

+In this paper, we propose a paradigm to perform partial binarization of neural networks in a controlled sense, thereby constructing \textit{budgeted binary neural network (B2NN)}.
+Our B2NN approach relies on identifying the right set of convolutional layers of a network that should be binarized, and the rest of the network is retained as full-precision.
 A straightforward approach to select layers to binarize is through random sampling, and we experimentally demonstrate that this is not very effective.
 While the network itself can be made very light, the performance of the compressed variant deteriorates significantly.
-We numerically demonstrate that binarizing different parts of a CNN has very different effect on the performance of the compressed model, thus making it important that the right set of target layers are identified for building the right B2NN.
+Through various trivial baselines, we numerically demonstrate that binarizing different parts of a CNN has very different effect on the performance of the compressed model, thus making it important that the right set of target layers are identified for building the right B2NN.
 This is shown in Figure \ref{fig-binzone}, and we see that for a similar computational budget, keeping the later layers of a network as full-precision boosts its performance significantly, while more binarization towards of the end of the network architecture has an adverse effect.
-We discuss this aspect further in a later section of this paper.
+We discuss this aspect further in section \ref{Experiments} of this paper.

-To overcome the issue outlined above, we present \texttt{MixBin}, an iterative search strategy that constructs B2NN through optimized mixing of the binary and full-precision components. \texttt{MixBin} allows to explicitly choose the fraction of the network to be kept as binary, thereby presenting the flexibility to approximately adapt the inference cost to a prescribed budget (referred further as \textit{budgeted binarization}).
-We demonstrate through numerical experiments that B2NNs obtained from our \texttt{MixBin} strategy are significantly better than those obtained from random selection of the network layers.
-Our \texttt{MixBin} is stable with respect to the employed initialization scheme, and we demonstrate that when following different trajectories for iterative selection of the layers to binarize, the results obtained for different choices of the FLOP budget are approximately similar.
-Beyond this, we demonstrate that \texttt{MixBin} is path independent.
-This implies that for any prescribed budget, the performance of the final B2NN obtained from iterative binarization of parts of a full-precision model (\texttt{MixBin}-shrink) is approximately similar to that obtained when a fully binary network is iteratively converted into a B2NN (\texttt{MixBin}-grow).
-Lastly, \texttt{MixBin} leads to B2NNs which are transferable across datasets, implying that a compressed model designed on one dataset fairs well on other datasets as well.
+To overcome the challenge outlined above, we present \texttt{MixBin}, a smart selection strategy that constructs B2NN through optimized mixing of the binary and full-precision components. \texttt{MixBin} allows to explicitly choose the fraction of the network to be kept as binary, thereby presenting the flexibility to approximately adapt the inference cost to a prescribed budget.
+The core of our selection strategy lies in effectively analyzing how sensitive the performance of the network is with respect to the different layers.
+Based on our initial observations, we have formulated two variants, \texttt{MixBin}$_{Loss}$ and \texttt{MixBin}$_{Grad}$, and the related details are described in section \ref{sec-mibin} of this paper.
+We conduct several experiments and demonstrate in several different scenarios that the resultant compressed networks achieved using \texttt{MixBin} are superior over all the baselines chosen in our study, which includes some of the popularly used model compression methods as well.